GW-SHC/info/README.md

 GW SHC is a student group focusing on systems design and implementation.

-Examples of projects the SHC can work on
+Examples of projects the SHC might work on

 - Linux kernel hacking.
 - Hacking the `Composite` component-based OS, a GW-native research kernel.
-- Writing an OS in Rust.
+- Writing an OS in Rust, or learning more about the new breed of systems programming languages.
-- Writing threading libraries.
+- Writing threading libraries, and reading/modifying language runtimes.
-- Writing the run-times for languages.
 - Hacking on embedded systems in including Arduinos, Galileos, and iRobot Creates.
 - Writing massively parallel code on our servers.

 Organization
 ============

 If you're interested in a project, please add an appropriate page to the Wiki for this github repo.
 We'll create a mailing list soon for coordination.
+See `members.md` for a list of current and past members, and the schedule page in the wiki for our schedule.

 FAQ
 ===